SeppiaBrilla/University-notes/Cognition and Neuroscience/Associative learning.md

 Change in response is caused by learning about the association of at least two stimuli or events.
 Change in response is caused by learning about the association of at least two stimuli or events:
 - A neutral stimulus/event
 - A stimulus/event that is a reinforcer
-Associative learning is the way in which an animal learns to predict events and control them, in order to maximize rewarding outcomes and minimize aversive outcomes to increase chances of survival.
+Associative learning is the way in which an animal learns to predict events and control them, in order to maximize rewarding outcomes and minimize averse outcomes to increase chances of survival.

 ### Primary reinforcer/unconditioned stimulus
 • A stimulus that is biologically relevant and prepared to elicit a response.
 Can be positive or negative.

 ### Secondary reinforcer
 A stimulus that comes to elicit a response following associative learning.
-It has becomed relevant after an associative learning experience.
+It has become relevant after an associative learning experience.
 Can be positive or negative.

 # Pavlovian or classical conditioning